 Charts are small, portable and relatively inexpensive to produce.
 Manufacturers choose the colors on their charts based upon their own experimentation using their pigments mixed with locally sourced cement.
 Therefore, the chart represents one possible outcome.

-While printed charts are often unreliable, even worse are online color charts.
+While printed charts are often unreliable for integrally colored concrete, even worse are online color charts.
 Differences in computer monitors and electronic screens render online charts practically worthless.

-Online charts can be good for narrowing down preliminary choices, but one should never choose a final color for a project based solely on an online chart.
-It should also be noted that a self-printed online chart isn’t remotely the same as a professionally printed chart from a manufacturer.
+Online charts can be good for narrowing down preliminary choices.
+However, one should never choose a final color for a project based solely on an online chart.
+Please note that a self-printed online chart isn’t remotely the same as a professionally printed chart from a manufacturer.

 If you’re feeling discouraged about choosing a color for your concrete project, take heart.
-Charts do give an approximation of color, so you can be confident that your project will fall into a certain spectrum.
-Just don’t get too caught up on exact shades or you’ll likely be disappointed.
+Charts do give an approximation of color.
+This is so you can be confident that your project will fall into a certain spectrum.
+Just don’t get too caught up on exact shades or you’ll likely be met with some disappointment.